 The domain name subscription

 - is extended for one year at a time

 - is terminated automatically if the holder dies or is deleted from the Central Coordinating Register for Legal Entities

 - a new subscription can be created for a new domain holder in the period before the domain name is deleted.

-- If the organization is bankrupt or going through forced dissolution it is the Bankruptcy Act that apply and the trustee in bankruptcy (bobestyrer) control the estate.
+- if the organization is bankrupt or going through forced dissolution, then the Bankruptcy Act applies and the trustee in bankruptcy (bobestyrer) controls the estate.